Official Global Travel Advisories

 Photographing government buildings, military installations and airports is prohibited.

-The laws of Pakistan prohibit sexual acts between individuals of the same sex.
-Convicted offenders can face up to life imprisonment.
+Pakistani law prohibits sexual acts between individuals of the same sex.
+Those convicted can face up to life imprisonment.
 LGBTQ2 travellers should carefully consider the risks of travelling to Pakistan.

 Dual citizenship is legally recognized in Pakistan.